TheMysticSword/MysticsItems/README.md

 Other sounds made with sfxia by rxi (https://rxi.itch.io/sfxia)

 ### Changelog
+#### 1.1.7:
+* Added item displays for the Bandit
+* Fixed Treasure Map and Timely Execution not working properly in multiplayer
+* Fixed Voltmeter not giving shield
+* Fixed a bug with the Logbook failing to load with the mod enabled
+* Fixed Legendary Mask interactable not being pickable
 #### 1.1.6:
 * Fixed Treasure Map base charge time being 1s instead of 120s
 * Fixed Engineer being forced to place turrets for the rest of the stage once the special ability is used